squidfunk/mkdocs-material/docs/plugins/privacy.md

 <!-- md:version insiders-4.9.0 --> ·
 <!-- md:flag plugin [privacy] (built-in) -->

-In order to get started with the privacy plugin, add the following lines to `mkdocs.yml` to enable the plugin, and Material for MkDocs will start downloading external assets:
+As with all [built-in plugins], getting started with the privacy plugin is straightforward.
+Just add the following lines to `mkdocs.yml`, and start effortlessly self-hosting external assets:

 ``` yaml
 plugins: